Self-assessment and application scoring

 Notes

-I have worked with local tutors to organise a teaching programme (a series of sessions) for healthcare professionals or medical students on which I regularly taught over a period of approximately three months or longer.
+I have worked with local tutors to organise a teaching programme (a series of sessions) for healthcare professionals or medical students on which I regularly taughtover a period of approximately three months or longer.
 I have evidence of formal feedback.

 You have worked with local tutors to organise a teaching programme and arrange teachers; it is not necessary for you to have personally designed the teaching programme.
 You have a certificate or letter of recognition of your contribution.
-You have evidence of formal feedback from these sessions, or a ‘Developing the Clinical Teacher’/’Teaching Observation form.
+You have evidence of formal feedback from these sessions, or a ‘Developing the Clinical Teacher’/Teaching Observation form.

 I have provided regular teaching for healthcare professionals or medical students, as part of a defined programme/course, over a period of approximately three months or longer.
 I have evidence of formal feedback.